-So hopefully this article can help you out a little bit.
+So, hopefully, this article can help you out a little bit.
 I’m not writing this article to brag or to sound conceited.
 It’s really just to share with you what’s possible.
-I started doing this kinda stuff online to build income when I was a teenager.
+I started doing this kinda stuff online to build an income when I was a teenager.

 It’s not easy to achieve, but it is not hard either.
-Passive income is definitely is nice to have.
-So here are my 5 sources of passive income.
+Passive income is nice to have.
+So here are my 5 sources of passive income.1.
+YouTube Ad Revenue

-So the first real source of passive income that I’ve been generating actually turns out to be a YouTube ad revenue from my YouTube channel.
-Now this wasn’t really something I set out to do.
+The first real source of passive income that I’ve been generating turns out to be a YouTube ad revenue from my YouTube channel.
+Now, this wasn’t something I set out to do.
 However, this has become a primary source of revenue from YouTube ad revenue.

-My kind of philosophy behind YouTube and this channel is to try to provide value and not really follow the money so much.
-And hopefully that’d be more obvious that that’s the way that I’m going because if I was trying to squeeze money out of people, I think I would probably be selling like thousand dollars online courses and such.
+My kind of philosophy behind YouTube and this channel is to try to provide value and not follow the money so much.
+And hopefully, that’d be more obvious that that’s the way that I’m going because if I was trying to squeeze money out of people, I think I would probably be selling like a thousand dollars online courses and such.

 I would accept sponsors and would be trying to just squeeze as much money out of YouTube as possible.
 But that’s not really the route that I like to take.
 This just not really who I am.
-And hopefully that shows on my channel.
-There are not that many of us out there, but I personally respect those who have what Dale Calvert calls a value focused mentality.
+And hopefully, that shows on my channel.
+There are not that many of us out there, but I respect those who have what Dale Calvert calls a value-focused mentality.

 That’s a disconnect where they think it’s free money.
 But realistically you’re either putting time upfront, which is what I did with some of these YouTube videos or you’re putting money up front.
 Sometimes there’s a third option as well.
 But yeah, you’re either putting time or money upfront so then reap the rewards of that work or that money input later on down the road.

-So you really have to have an input to then get an output later.
+So, you really have to have an input to then get an output later.
 Unless like your grandma’s giving you checks every month in the mail or something.
-But other than that you’re going to have to put something up front to then get a reward later.
-So that’s what I did with this YouTube channel and it does feel fairly passive.
-But the thing is, look, because I didn’t really put much work into it in January, I was traveling, I made two or three videos maybe four, I’m probably going to see the negative effects of that in February and in March and in April and for 2019 for not putting effort into it in January in this particular month.
+But other than that you’re going to have to put something upfront to then get a reward later.
+That’s what I did with this YouTube channel and it does feel fairly passive.
+But the thing is, look, because I didn’t put much work into it in January, I was traveling, I made two or three videos maybe four, I’m probably going to see the negative effects of that in February and in March and in April and for 2019 for not putting effort into it in January in this particular month.

-So that’s something that I’m going to see in the future.
+That’s something that I’m going to see in the future.
 And that’s something you have to keep in mind.
 That’s why YouTube is not 100% passive income.
-It’s not like a, a real estate investment that maybe you get into and then hire somebody to manage the property and then 10, 20 years later year, it’s very, very passive income in a lot of cases.
+It’s not like a real estate investment that maybe you get into and then hire somebody to manage the property and then 10, 20 years later this year, it’s very, very passive income in a lot of cases.

-If you have somebody managing the property and you can reap the rewards of that for a lifetime practically.
-Well with YouTube, it definitely has a lifetime value and it sort of fizzles out over time.
+If you have somebody managing the property and you can reap the rewards of that for a lifetime practice.
+Well with YouTube, it has a lifetime value and it sort of fizzles out over time.
 So you want to keep that in mind.

 But I understand, not everybody wants to make YouTube videos.
-I didn’t really want to make YouTube videos either.
-In my opinion most of the people making videos shouldn’t be.
+I didn’t want to make YouTube videos either.
+In my opinion, most of the people making videos shouldn’t be.
 There is very little value and talent.
-So if you don’t want to do that, there’s some other sources of passive income that anybody can do as long as you have like a couple of dollars to your name or some spare time, then I’m going to show you as well in this article.
+So if you don’t want to do that, there are some other sources of passive income that anybody can do as long as you have like a couple of dollars to your name or some spare time, then I’m going to show you as well in this article.
 But these are just my personal experiences.
-This is just what I personally do.
-And like I said, hopefully this can just help somebody reading this article.
+This is just what I do.
+And like I said, hopefully, this can just help somebody reading this article.

 Now what’s interesting about this though is that I would say about 75% of this revenue here actually comes from old YouTube videos from like 2016 from these various other channels.
 I probably have half a dozen other channels that have like a few videos each that are reviewing like laptops and certain products that most people don’t know about.

-Amazon affiliates, if you’re not familiar with it, we’re not going to go too in depth because I think a lot of Save Your Bucks readers do know how affiliate marketing works.
-But if you don’t, essentially I promote products on like YouTube videos.
+Amazon affiliates, if you’re not familiar with it, we’re not going to go too in-depth because I think a lot of Save Your Bucks readers do know how affiliate marketing works.
+But if you don’t, essentially I promote products on YouTube videos.
 For example, and then people will click on a link if they buy something, I will make a few pennies commission from Amazon.